 Not always, but often what "I'm so busy," means is, "Please notice me.
 I'm important.
 I do important things.
 I'm valuable."
 That's an entirely different issue to be dealt with, than how much work you have to do.

-If you proudly wear the 'badge of busy', throw it away.
 Of course there will be times of greater intensity when you have to work hard.
-But be proud of getting more and more effective – not only getting more things done but getting more of the right things done.
-Get those things done that really make a substantial difference in people’s lives … maybe those near to you.
+Be proud of getting more and more effective.
+Get those things done that really make a substantial difference in people’s lives.

 "Today, we hear a common cry from many quarters.
 A cry that attempts to get at the core of the productivity problem.
 The cry is for values, ethics, integrity, authenticity, character – old-fashioned values that somehow got lost in the structural shuffle of the last few decades."